False Positives Everywhere

 I find myself scouring documentation, source code, and blog posts only to discover the "RCE"

 Sifting through the list of false positives, looking for the slim possibility of an actually impactful vulnerability isn't how any of us want to spend our time.
 I always assumed that there was no better way.
 The infrastructure just didn't exist to eliminate that tedious job.

 At LunaSec, we've been taking on this type of work for a few select companies, and taking notes.
-When diving in deeper to this problem we realized something a little mind-blowing.
+We realized something a little mind-blowing.

 Scanners could do a lot better

 Vulnerabilities are usually tied to a library or a package, at least the ones that end up in an official database and show up in your scan report.
 Typically, the CPEs (packages) that are vulnerable are written right into the CVE (the official report).

 Most scanners consume this database.
 If they find you have a vulnerable package, they notify you.
 Full stop.

 We've reviewed thousands of these notifications.
 We wrote down the reasons results could be ignored, and in the end realized that the vast majority of these false positives fell into one of a few categories.
 Many of them could be eliminated by relatively simple code.

 Common false positive scenarios

 Here are some common reasons why a reported "vulnerable package" might not be exploitable: